-The immense battle that occurred in modern France in the year 198 is little-known.
-This is partially because of how long ago it was, and partially because of how little we know about the actual fighting.
-However, we can be fairly sure of one thing – despite the great civil wars between Caesar and Pompey and Augustus and Anthony, Lugdunum was the greatest and bloodiest clash between two Roman Armies in history.
+The immense battle that occurred in modern France in the year 197 is little-known.
+But we can be fairly sure of one thing: despite the great civil wars between Caesar and Pompey and Augustus and Anthony, Lugdunum was the greatest and bloodiest clash between two Roman armies in history.

 Serious upheaval engulfed Rome at the end of the 2nd century AD, and on the plains outside modern Lyon, France, two rivals decided the future of the empire.